-Carlos A. Afonso (Nupef), MAG member Giacomo Mazzone representing EBU/WBU in the MAG
+Carlos A. Afonso (Nupef), MAG member Giacomo Mazzone, representing EBU/WBU in the MAG Sorina Teleanu, IGF Secretariat consultant

 II - BACKGROUND

 Linguistic diversity and the need to nurture and develop local content has been a concern from the earliest days of the Internet.
 It was identified as one of the action lines in the Geneva Plan of Action and still today is one of the main obstacles to access the global Internet, when a local offer of contents and services in the local languages is scant or inexistent.